Phantasm II

-Phantasm II is a 1988 American science fantasy action-horror film and the sequel to Phantasm (1979).
-It was written and directed by Don Coscarelli and stars Angus Scrimm, James LeGros and Reggie Bannister.
-The first film's protagonist, Mike, recently released from a mental institution, recruits Reggie and some new friends in an effort to defeat the villain Tall Man.
+Phantasm II is a 1988 American science fantasy horror film written and directed by Don Coscarelli and stars Angus Scrimm, James LeGros, and Reggie Bannister.
+It is a sequel to Phantasm (1979) and is the second installment in the Phantasm franchise.
+The plot follows the first film's protagonist, Mike Pearson, who is recently released from a mental institution, recruits his friend Reggie and some new friends in an effort to defeat the Tall Man.

 The film caused controversy among fans by recasting main character Mike with LeGros, and was not well received by critics.
-It was followed by two direct-to-video sequels: Phantasm III: Lord of the Dead (1994) and Phantasm IV: Oblivion (1998) as well as the final film in the Phantasm series: Phantasm: Ravager (2016), which received a theatrical release.
+It was followed by two direct-to-video sequels: Phantasm III: Lord of the Dead (1994) and Phantasm IV: Oblivion (1998) as well as the final film in the Phantasm franchise: Phantasm: Ravager (2016), which received a theatrical release.
 Following distribution problems in the U.S., Phantasm II was released in Region 1 on DVD in 2009 and Blu-ray disc in 2013.

 Plot

 Liz Reynolds is a young woman whose psychic bond to Mike Pearson and the Tall Man manifests in the form of prophetic nightmares.
-Liz pleads for Mike to find her, as she fears that when her grandfather dies, the Tall Man will take him.
-The scene then transitions where the first film left off, the Tall Man and his minions attempt to kidnap Mike but Reggie manages to save him by blowing up the house.
+Through this link, Liz pleads for Mike to find her, fearing that when her grandfather Alex Murphy dies, the Tall Man will take him.
+Transitioning to where the first film left off, the Tall Man and his minions attempt to kidnap Mike, however Reggie manages to save him by blowing up the house.

-In 1986, after being institutionalized for seven years, Mike, now 19, has faked his recovery to get released.
-That night he returns to Morningside Cemetery where he proceeds to dig up graves.
-Reggie interrupts him and explains that what happened in 1978 and the Tall Man were not real.
-In response, Mike reveals all the coffins he exhumed are empty and urges Reggie to help him hunt down the Tall Man.
-En route to Reggie's house, Mike has a premonition and frantically tries to warn Reggie seconds before an explosion kills Reggie's entire family.
-Convinced by Mike's precognition, Reggie agrees to accompany Mike.
-They break into a hardware store and stock up on supplies and weapons.
-Traveling north-western country roads, they encounter abandoned towns, pillaged graveyards, and a few of the Tall Man's traps; one is the apparition of a young woman's naked corpse.
-A gruesome encounter with a creature resembling Liz leads them to travel east towards the town of Perigord, Oregon.
+Seven years later, in 1986, the now 19-year old Mike has been institutionalized, and fakes recovery to get released.
+That night, he visits Morningside Cemetery, and exhumed the graves.
+Reggie shows up, trying to convince him that his experiences with the Tall Man were not real.
+However, Mike reveals the coffins are all empty, and asks Reggie to help hunt down the Tall Man.
+Reaching Reggie's house, Mike has a premonition where the Tall Man sets off an explosion that kills Reggie's family, seconds before it occurs.
+After the funeral, a convinced Reggie agrees to accompany Mike.
+Gathering supplies and weapons, they hit the road, discovering abandoned towns, pillaged graveyards left in the Tall Man's wake, and even a few of his traps; including the apparition of a naked woman.
+A gruesome encounter with a creature resembling Liz leads them to the town of Périgord, Oregon.